debugloop/telescope-undo.nvim/README.md

 None, yet :)

-## Known Issues
+## Contributions

-There are TODOs sprinkeled into the code that need some addressing.
+Suggestions, issues and patches are very much welcome.
+There are some TODOs sprinkeled into the code that need addressing, but could also use some input and opinions.